eumateusdev/eumateusdev/README.md

 I like to venture into the world of technology and learn something new whenever possible. 👨🏻‍💻

-Currently, my personal and professional study interests are: UX Design, Data Analysis and Engineering, Machine Learning, Computer Graphics, and Front-End Development. 💻
+Currently, my personal and professional study interests are: UX Design, QA, Data Analysis and Engineering, Machine Learning, Computer Graphics, and Front-End Development. 💻

 <div>